ItsSilvie/bot/README.md

 Subcommands are the way to then request different things.
 These are phrases placed after the `/silvie` command, e.g. `/silvie help`.

-Below are all of the commands Silvie supports:
+Below are the commands Silvie supports:

 ### `search [set] [card]`